gatech-genemark/spaln-boundary-scorer/README.md

 Spaln boundary scorer parses introns, starts, stops and exons from Spaln's alignment output and scores them.
 Introns, starts and stops are scored based on local alignment quality around their boundaries.
-Detailed description of how the scores are computed is available in:
+Detailed description of how the scores are computed is available in (TODO: add link to manuscript)

 ## Installation and usage